Office of Electricity, Department of Energy (DOE).

-Emera Energy U.S. Subsidiary No. 2, Inc. (EE US No. 2) has applied to renew its authority to transmit electric energy from the United States to Canada pursuant to section 202(e) of the Federal Power Act.
+Emera Energy U.S. Subsidiary No. 2, Inc. (Applicant or EE US No. 2) has applied to renew its authorization to transmit electric energy from the United States to Canada pursuant to the Federal Power Act.

 Start Supplemental Information

-On May 17, 2006, DOE issued Order No. EA-312, which authorized EE US No. 2 to transmit electric energy from the United States to Canada for a five-year term using existing international transmission facilities.
-That authority has since expired on May 17, 2011.
-On February 25, 2014, EE US No. 2 filed an application with DOE for renewal of the export authority contained in Order No. EA-312 for an additional five-year term.
+On November 18, 2014, DOE issued Order No. EA-312-A, which authorized EE US No. 2 to transmit electric energy from the United States to Canada as a power marketer for a five-year term using existing international transmission facilities.
+That authorization expires on November 18, 2019.
+On July 3, 2019, EE US No. 2 filed an application with DOE for renewal of the export authorization contained in Order No. EA-312-A for an additional five-year term.

 End Supplemental Information